 Industry in the UK and China

 The UK-China Research and Innovation Collaboration in Cloud-based Virtual Film Production (UCCVP) project aims to explore and investigate the status of cloud-based virtual film production in both the UK and China, identifying the key challenges of cross-country remote coordination and developing future strategic plans for UK-China collaboration in the film industry.

-The project will deliver a thorough market research report to inform and guide research institutes in UK for future investment in working with China, and build a collaborative network in research and innovation, including beneficiaries in both academic and industry communities from the two countries.
+The project will deliver a thorough market research report to inform and guide research institutes in the UK for future investment in working with China and build a collaborative network in research and innovation, including beneficiaries in both academic and industry communities from the two countries.